Billie Eilish Says Watching Porn From Age 11 "Really Killed My Brain" - ExBulletin

 In the ballad “Male Fantasy” on her second album “Happier Than Ever”, she sings about being home alone and having fun with pornography as she recalls a broken relationship.

-Eilish said she was now angry with herself for thinking it was okay to watch so much porn.
+Eilish said she was now angry with herself for thinking it was okay to watch porn.

 “The first few times that I had sex, you know, I didn’t say no to things that weren’t good.
-It was because I thought that was what attracted me, a- she declared.
+It was because I thought that was what attracted me,” he said. she declared.

 Eilish, who started her career wearing loose clothing to prevent people from commenting on her body, became the youngest person in history to win the top four Grammy Awards in the same year when she won the new statuettes. artist, album, record and song of the year in 2020 at 18 years old.